 When choosing a merchant services provider, it’s important to know what to look for and what to avoid.

-- True “pass-through” pricing
+- True “pass-through” pricing, also called interchange plus

 - Customer service that answers your calls and provides clear answers to questions